-The UA Veterans in Piping Program offers career preparation training within the various in-demand pipe trades of the United Association.
+The UA Veterans in Piping Program offers career preparation training in three disciplines within the piping industry.

 The UA VIP Program was created to address a growing shortage in the construction industry of skilled workers due to the combined effects of an aging workforce, increased demand, and a lack of skills training for youth.
-The highly-skilled and trained graduates of the VIP Program help alleviate this shortage by entering directly into careers within these in-demand industries nationwide.
+The highly skilled and trained graduates of the VIP Program help alleviate this shortage by entering directly into careers within these in-demand industries nationwide.

 A service technician's work covers the general responsibilities for heating, ventilation, air conditioning and refrigeration (HVAC-R).
 This would include the installation and maintenance of all sizes of heating and cooling systems for residential, commercial, institutional and industrial applications.
 Some job specific applications include complete gas piping installations, high voltage electrical components, testing and analyzing and start-up of systems.

-Training in the HVAC-R field is currently offered through VIP Programs at Joint Base Lewis-McChord and Naval Station Norfolk.
+Training in the HVAC-R field is currently offered through UA VIP Programs at Joint Base Lewis-McChord and Naval Station Norfolk.

 A welder works in every area of the construction industry where metals and alloys are joined.
-They will work with plumbers, pipefitters, sprinkler fitters, and HVAC-R techs.
-Work will include installation, maintenance, and repair of all types of piping systems as well as joining structural steel brackets and supports for such systems.
+They will work with plumbers, pipefitters, sprinkler fitters and HVAC-R techs.
+Work will include installation, maintenance and repair of all types of piping systems as well as joining structural steel brackets and supports for such systems.
 A welder has to work in many different environments and in all types of positions.
 Welders will study blueprints, drawing, and specifications for the job and must measure, cut and weld using various methods and tools.

-As a Sprinkler Fitter, you will install and maintain high and low pressure piping, equipment and devices to supply fire protection systems with water, foam, carbon dioxide and other materials in hospitals, commercial buildings, manufacturing plants, homes , and apartment buildings.
+As a Fire Sprinkler Fitter, you will install and maintain high and low pressure piping, equipment and devices to supply fire protection systems with water, foam, carbon dioxide and other materials in hospitals, commercial buildings, manufacturing plants, homes and apartment buildings.